hayes/pothos/docs/plugins/scope-auth.md

 In the above setup, We import the `scope-auth` plugin, and include it in the builders plugin list.
 We also define 2 important things:

-1. The `AuthScopes` type in the builder `TypeInfo`.
+1. The `AuthScopes` type in the builder `SchemaTypes`.
 This is a map of types that define the types used by each of your scopes.
 We'll see how this is used in more detail below.
 2. The `scope initializer` function, which is the implementation of each of the scopes defined in the type above.
 This function returns a map of either booleans (indicating if the request has the